 Places That are Not Public Accommodations

-Churches, synagogues, mosques, and other religious organizations are not considered public accommodations.
+Churches, synagogues, mosques, and other religious organizations are generally not considered public accommodations.
+However; when these facilities are rented out to the public for non-religious purposes, they become public accommodations during that period of use.
 Also, "private clubs" -- clubs that require memberships -- or where members must pay dues are not considered public accommodations.
 Besides these exceptions, the law interprets most public accommodations to include almost any business that is open to the public, especially in the context of enforcing anti-discrimination laws.

 Discrimination in Public Accommodations